 This laboratory provides research opportunities in design ethodology,computer-aided design, analysis and manufacturing, and materials processing and manufacturing.
 Facilities include various computers and software, I-DEAS, Pro/E, ANSYS, MasterCAM, Mechanical DeskTop, SurfCAM, Euclid, Strim, ABQUS, and more.The machines include two Sanders Model Maker rapid prototyping machines, a BridgePort CNC Machining Center, a BOY 220 injection molding machine, an Electra high-temperature furnace for metal sintering, infiltration, and other heat treatment.

-The department of Mechanical Engineering offers a full-service fabrication machine shop.
-Located in the basement of Hess, this facility has four full-time machinists with a combined industrial and academic experience of more than 100 years.
+The College of Engineering resource offers a full-service fabrication machine shop.
+Located next to the Innovation Studio, this facility has three full-time machinists with a combined industrial and academic experience of more than 75 years.
 The shop is a multi-purpose machining facility capable of meeting all design needs.
 The shop and its staff specialize in research and academic custom work, scientific instrumentation, biomedical devices, testing fixtures and fabrications of all sizes.

 M. Ani Hsieh